PaperMC/docs/docs/paper/admin/reference/system-properties.md

 #### paper.maxCustomChannelName:

 - **default**: `64`
-- **description**: Sets the largest size that a plugin channel can be.
+- **description**: Sets the largest size that a plugin channel name can take.

 #### Paper.maxSignLength: